ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletinginstance_multi.md

 {{site.data.keyword.attribute-definition-list}}

-# Deleting vCenter Server instances in a multi-site configuration
+# Deleting vCenter Server instances in a multisite configuration
 {: #vc_deletinginstance_multi}

-Be aware of the following special considerations before you plan to delete VMware vCenter Server® instances that are part of a multi-site configuration.
+Be aware of the following special considerations before you plan to delete VMware vCenter Server® instances that are part of a multisite configuration.

 When you delete a vCenter Server instance, the following components are released sequentially:
 1. All deployed services